- Short-lived climate pollutants

 The International Energy Agency estimates the industry can reduce its worldwide emissions by 75 percent—and that up to two-thirds of those reductions can be realized at zero net cost (https://www.iea.org/weo2017)

-The methane landscape has changed as a result of our work.
-Through the CCAC, a growing number of international oil and gas companies are taking voluntary steps to integrate methane management in their operations and working with partners to raise the issue across the entire gas supply chain.
+Thanks the CCAC’s work, a growing number of international oil and gas companies are taking voluntary steps to integrate methane management in their operations and working with partners to raise the issue across the entire gas supply chain.
 Industry has also created its own platforms, like the Oil and Gas Climate Initiative (OGCI), and the Methane Guiding Principles (MGP).
-These recent developments led CCAC partners to rethink the initiative’s role to match the leadership shown by some industry partners and to promote wider endorsement of ambitious targets from governments and industry.
+These developments have led CCAC partners to promote wider endorsement of ambitious targets from governments and industry.

 Key achievements include: